 If you want to find the cheapest possible flight it might be worth splitting your trip into several legs.

 For example, if we are thinking of going from Riga to Bali, we'll first look for Riga - Bali - Riga, then Riga - Singapore - Riga and Singapore - Bali - Singapore, and we may compare it to something like Riga - Oslo - Singapore - Bali - Singapore - Oslo - Riga (as a whole or split into parts), simply because we already know and have found out, that there often are very cheap flights from Oslo to Singapore, but getting from Riga to Oslo and from Singapore to Bali always is cheap.

-2. Hotels, Hostels, Apartments, Holiday Rentals Abroad
+3. Hotels, Hostels, Apartments, Holiday Rentals Abroad

-If you are traveling on a very low budget, Couchursfing may help you to stretch your budget even further.
-Because using Couchsurfing you can stay at other people’s houses for free.
 If you manage to find someone, who is willing and can host you, though.
 We have used Couchsurfing only a couple of times, but we know people, who use Couchsurfing almost every time they travel.

-3. Transportation - Car Sharing, Trains, Buses
+4. Transportation - Car Sharing, Trains, Buses

-Car sharing platform in Europe for passengers who search for a driver and drivers searching for passengers.
-BlaBlaCar is popular in Europe because of the prices for train and bus rides being so high.
 For example, train from Milano to Rome can cost around 80 EUR, while BlaBlaCar ride may cost less than 40 EUR.

 It's a very similar app, popular in Asia.
 Our number one choice in Malaysia, Vietnam, Indonesia.